Board Governance Framework

 Major External Contacts

-- Deputy Minister, Tourism, Culture and Sport
+- Deputy Minister, Tourism, Culture and Gaming

 - Senior government officials.